Research with monkeys

 The level of response to the malaria vaccine that is needed to inhibit the parasite's reproduction in mosquitoes and further transmission to humans has already been established in previous studies.
 Researchers at AFL can therefore compere their results with these known levels, and there is no need to infect the monkeys in the present AFL study with live malaria parasites.

 The malaria vaccine trial at AFL has shown very promising results, with vaccine responses that are above what have been detected in previous studies.
-Samples from the animals are now being analyzed by several different methods in mulitple laboratories, to measure the strength, quality and durability of the vaccine responses.
+Samples from the animals have been analyzed by several different methods in mulitple laboratories, to measure the strength, quality and durability of the vaccine responses, and the study results will be published in a scientific journal.
 A team of researchers and malaria experts from academia, the vaccine industry, and funders are discussing the progress into clinical trials in humans.
 Our hope is that this vaccine has the potential to be the first to protect against malaria.

 In the recently completed study, the animals received the malaria vaccine three times, and their immune responses were carefully monitored by collecting regular blood samples (approx. 1 - 2 per month) for about a year.
 In the last procedure, a superficial lymph node and a bone marrow biopsy collected for a more detailed analysis of the immunological memory of malaria being built by the vaccine.
 The animals were not exposed to malaria parasites, as the ability to block parasite reproduction by the vaccine responses can be evaluated using a laboratory assay of the blood samples.